 - Demolition Trucks from the Command & Conquer: Red Alert series.
 They contain nukes.
 They tend to get blown up before getting near their targets, so a common strategy is to make them temporarily invincible with the Iron Curtain, allowing you to detonate them right where your opponent doesn't want you to.

-- In Command & Conquer: Red Alert 3 the Empire has the Yari Submarine, which is a kamikaze sub.
+- In Command & Conquer: Red Alert 3 the Empire has the Yari Submarine, whose special ability is a suicide run at enemy ships (a plausible strategy since the units are cheap).
+They are based off the real-life kaiten (see Real Life section).

 - Age of Empires III with the Fire Junk of the Chinese.